mattytrog/Yaesu-FT757GX/MAIN_CPU/README.txt

 Fixed VFO not being saved, unless there was a pulse on the dial Fixed TX inhibit vulnerability where you could change the frequency and transmit, thus defeating the switch behind front panel by just pressing MIC button

-0.76b Changelog
-Fixed weird bug where the CAT datastream digits would become misaligned (compiler optimisation doing it?)
-Just changing all buffered bytes to int32s corrected it.
-Even though the bytes are obviously under int32 (they are int8), they were becoming misaligned, resulting in the LSBs (bytes 2 & 1) of the CAT stream getting "lost" during the frequency multiplication calculation.
-Looks like they were added elsewhere (or lost), resulting in lower frequency being displayed
 ========================================

 2/11/24 v0.75b hex and source added again